router-protocol/router-chain-docs/docs/message-transfer/evm-guides/understanding-functions/iSend.md

 ### **5. requestMetadata:**

-Some static information for the request.
-This is created so that iDapps don’t have to encode it on-chain, they can just send it as a parameter to their iDapp depending on the destination chain Id passed by the user.
-The request metadata is a bytes encoded string consisting of the following parameters:
+To avoid encoding on-chain, the Router chain allows iDapps to send static information for a request as a parameter to their iDapp, depending on the destination chain ID provided by the user.
+This information is packaged into a byte-encoded string, known as the `request metadata` which includes the following parameters:

 ```javascript
 uint64 destGasLimit;